 Bench Crunch

-START POSITION: Sit on a yoga mat, alongside a bench which has a straight edge.
-Raise both feet up onto the bench and slide your bum forward until the backs of your knees are snug with the bench edge.
-It is important that your upper legs (thighs) are vertical from knee to hip, and that the bench is not too high – so your hips and bum should be planted firmly on the mat for stability.
+START POSITION: Sit on a yoga mat, alongside a bench that has a straight edge.
+Raise both feet onto the bench and slide your bum forward until the backs of your knees are snug with the bench edge.
+It is crucial that your upper legs (thighs) are vertical from the knee to the hip, and that the bench is not too high, so your hips and buttocks should be planted firmly on the mat for stability.

-Place your hands on your temples (or grab both ears) and point your elbows forwards.
-Many people point their elbows outwards but this is lazy and will create more instability for the lower back.
+Place your hands on your temples (or grab both ears) and point your elbows forward.
+Many people tell their elbows outward, but this is a lazy position and can create more lower back instability.

 NOTES: Difficulty Rating 45%

-If you have a gym partner, ask them to tap their fingers firmly onto your middle ABS one or two times as you pause at the top position for a second or two. this has a strong psychological focusing effect on the person doing the exercise and I can confidently say that even if this sounds a little weird – it really works!
-For Rocky Balboa fans you might remember that Rocky was actually being punched in his stomach by his sparring partner whilst performing some pretty extreme situps.
-It’s probably not a great idea for you (or me) to try this.
+If you have a gym partner, ask them to tap their fingers firmly onto your middle ABS one or two times as you pause at the top position for a second or two.
+This exercise has a strong psychological focusing effect on the person doing it, and I can confidently say that, even if it sounds a little weird, it works.
+For Rocky Balboa fans, you might remember that Rocky was being punched in his stomach by his sparring partner while performing some fairly extreme sit-ups.
+It’s probably not a great idea for you (or me) to try this. 🙂

-Here is a brilliantly motivating training montage from that timeless film (just in case you need a little motivation) 🙂
+Here’s a motivating training montage from that timeless film (just in case you need a little motivation).

 Showing a scene from Rocky with a punch to the ABS